NixOS/nix.dev/source/tutorials/cross-compilation.md

 Cross compilation is needed when the host platform has limited resources (such as CPU) or when it's not easily accessible for development.

-The `nixpkgs` package collection has world-class support for cross compilation, after many years of hard work by the Nix community.
+Nixpkgs has well-tested cross compilation support.

 [^id3]: Terminology for cross compilation platforms differs between build systems.
     We have chosen to follow